home-assistant/companion.home-assistant/docs/notifications/basic.md

           channel: Motion # name of the channel you wish to create or utilize
 ```

 If you wish to remove a channel you will need to send `remove_channel` with the `channel` you wish to remove.
-Depending on when you installed the app you may want to send `remove_channel` to `channel: Default Channel` to clean up the old default channel:
+Depending on when you installed the app you may want to send `remove_channel` to `channel: default` to clean up the old default channel:

 ```yaml
 automation: